-Service Level Agreements for Researchers Who Depend On APIs09 Jan 2017
+Service Level Agreements for Researchers Who Depend On APIs

 I came across a pretty interesting post on using APIs for research, and the benefits, and challenges that researchers face when depending on APIs.
 It was another side of API stability and availability that I hadn't considered too much lately.
 Social media platforms like Twitter and Facebook are rich with findings to be studied across almost any discipline.
 I regularly find social media API studies at universities from areas like healthcare and Zika virus, algorithmic intellectual property protection, all the way up to US Navy surveillance programs that are studying Twitter.